 Parameter Description KBPS Rise Enter the rise KBPS value used here.
 This option specifies the rise threshold value as a rate of kilobits per second at which traffic is received on the port.
 This value must be between 1 and 2147483647 Kbps.
 KBPS Low Enter the low KBPS value used here.
 This option specifies the low threshold value as a rate of kilobits per second at which traffic is received on the port.
 This value must be between 1 and 2147483647 Kbps.
-By default, this is 80% of the specified KBPS Rise value.
+If the low KBPS is not specified, the default value is 80% of the specified risen KBPS.